Fuad Stephens

-Muhammad Fuad Stephens, (né Donald Aloysius Marmaduke Stephens, born 14 September 1920 – 6 June 1976) was a Malaysian politician who served as the 1st and 5th Chief Minister of Sabah from September 1963 to December 1964 and again briefly from April 1976 to his death in June 1976, 3rd Yang di-Pertua Negara of Sabah from September 1973 to July 1975, 6th High Commissioner of Malaysia to Australia from 1968 to 1973.
+Muhammad Fuad Stephens (né Donald Aloysius Marmaduke Stephens, born 14 September 1920 – 6 June 1976) was a Malaysian politician who served as the 1st and 5th Chief Minister of Sabah from September 1963 to December 1964 and again briefly from April 1976 to his death in June 1976, 3rd Yang di-Pertua Negara of Sabah from September 1973 to July 1975, and 6th High Commissioner of Malaysia to Australia from 1968 to 1973.
 In addition, he also served as the 1st Huguan Siou or Paramount Leader of the Kadazandusun community.
 He played a role in bringing Sabah into the Federation of Malaysia in 1963.
 While he was initially against the idea of Sabah joining in the Federation, given British concerns about the stability of the region and their move to relinquish all their colonies in the post WWII era, he was gradually convinced to work towards it.
 He held the chief minister's post from 16 September 1963 until 31 December 1964 when he was forced to resign; and again in 1976 for 54 days from 15 April.

-During his second term as Chief Minister, he died in a controversial accident on 6 June 1976 dubbed Double Six Crash, in Kota Kinabalu, the state capital of Sabah.
+During his second term as Chief Minister, he died in a controversial accident on 6 June 1976 dubbed the Double Six Crash, in Kota Kinabalu, the state capital of Sabah.
 He was a passenger in an Australian made Nomad aircraft which crashed and killed everyone on board, including his son Johari.
 His body was buried at the State Mausoleum near the Sabah State Mosque, Kota Kinabalu.